mesosphere/marathon/docs/docs/native-docker.md

 }
 ```

-Here `"hostPort": 0` retains its traditional meaning in Marathon, which is "a
+Here `"hostPort": 0` retains the traditional meaning in Marathon, which is "a
 random port from the range included in the Mesos resource offer".
 The resulting
-host ports for each task will be accessible via environment variables and via
-the task details in the REST API.
+host ports for each task are exposed via the task details in the REST API and
+the Marathon web UI.

+**Static port mapping:**

-It's also possible to specify (non-zero) host ports statically.
+It's also possible to specify non-zero host ports.
 When doing this
 you must ensure that the target ports are included in some resource offers!
 The Mesos slave announces port resources in the range `[31000-32000]` by
 default.
 This can be overridden; for example to also expose ports in the range